 1. M.S. degree in general psychology from Walden University (4.0 G.P.A.).
 Also, B.A. degree in psychology from CSULA (graduated magna cum laude in 2003).

-3. I work with students to uncover and remove individual learning blocks.
+3. Working with students to uncover and remove individual learning blocks.
 My specialty is helping students learn to become competent in their own abilities.
 My approach not only helps remediate learning issues, but has the added positive effect of building student confidence!

-4. I developed and implemented a program for at-risk children in Los Angeles around 2001, for which I received a certificate of recognition and thanks.
+4. Developed and implemented a program for at-risk children in Los Angeles around 2001, for which I received a certificate of recognition and thanks.
 The children involved enjoyed reading advancement beyond expectations.

 5. I have a portfolio showcasing certificates of appreciation and achievement, as well as testimonials, attesting to the success of my teaching approach available for review upon request (at our first session).